 Joe-Pye Weed Care

 There’s little maintenance involved with Joe-pye weed care.
 The plant does enjoy regular, deep watering and will withstand heat and drought fairly well when the soil is kept moist or shade is provided.
 A layer of mulch will help retain moisture levels too.

 Older plants can be divided and replanted in the early spring as new growth starts or fall.
 When the center dies out of Joe-pye weeds in the garden, then it’s time for division.
 You need to dig up the entire clump, cutting away and discarding the dead center material.
 You can then replant the divided clumps.

 Plants die back to the ground in late fall.
 This dead growth can be cut back or left over winter and cut in spring.

 Although it’s not the most recommended form of propagation, Joe-pye weed plants can be grown from seeds.
-They require stratification for about 10 days at 40°F. (4 C.).
+They require stratification for about ten days at 40 degrees F. (4 C.).
 Do not cover the seeds as they require light for germination, which on average takes about two to three weeks.
 Root cuttings can also be taken in the spring.